-- 2.1 This report sets out the rationale for proposed changes to CFO accountabilities, which seek to establish a widening of the current delegations in the Authority constitution. - 2.2 These accountabilities aim to support the Authority in the transformational development of its strategy, The Plan 2017-2020 and moving forward, as well as setting a sound basis for the anticipated transfer of governance from the Authority to the Mayoral West Midlands Combined Authority.
+- 2.1 This report sets out the rationale for proposed changes to CFO accountabilities, which seek to establish a widening of the current delegations in the Authority constitution. - 2.2 These accountabilities aim to support the Authority in the transformational development of its strategy, The Plan 2018-2021, as well as setting a sound basis for the delivery of future governance arrangements.